dengkliu/system-design/README.md

 * Knowledge base.
 (15%) 知识储备

 ## 4S Methodology 4S分析法

+To have a work solution, you need to go through following:

 ### Scenario (Requirements)
 What are the requirements?
 Functional requirements and non functional requirements (TPS).
-* Ask/Features/TPS/DAU/Interfaces
+Ask/Features/TPS/DAU/Interfaces
 ### Service
 Divide the system into micro services.
-* Split/Applicaiton/Module
+Split/Applicaiton/Module
 ### Storage
 How to store and query the data?
-* Schema/Data/SQL/NoSQL/File System
+Schema/Data/SQL/NoSQL/File System
 ### Scale
 Fix drawbacks, deal with possible problems.
-* Sharding/Optimize/Special Case
+Sharding/Optimize/Special Case

 ## I. SecKill System 秒杀系统
 ### Scenario (Requirements)